solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The finding in normal and morbid epithelial cells of structure not hitherto detected, _viz._, the spirodiscoid arrangement of the so-called Altmann's granules and the discovery of the essential nature of these granules, justify the hope that some further advance may be made.
 If cancer be due to a parasite — although there is not a particle of evidence to show that it is — it would be less difficult to detect the intruder, if the plan of construction of normal cells were known, than it would be in the absence of such knowledge.

-Plant protoplasm, like that of animals, commonly has a granular appearance, and the granules are arranged in the spirodiscoid manner, i.e., a central nucleolus (if visible as such), and nucleus and cytoplasm are central median and peripheral coils of spirodisks.
+Plant protoplasm, like that of animals, commonly has a granular appearance, and the granules are arranged in the spirodiscoid manner, _i.e._, a central nucleolus (if visible as such), and nucleus and cytoplasm are central median and peripheral coils of spirodisks.

 I have seen this structure in the seed-pods of nasturtium, in the apical cells of _Nitella_ and _Chara_, in the antheridia of _Chara_, in staminal hairs of _Tradescantia_, in cells of potato, in growing root-tip of bean plant, in ovules of _Lilium_, _etc._